College of Graduate Studies

 Graduate Histology and Introduction to Histopathology (PATH 789)

 Students will learn to visualize the microscopic architecture of the human/animal body.
 A main goal is to teach basic and organ histology as a prerequisite for graduate student participation in a general pathology course.
 For graduate students in fields other than pathology the course will provide a practical understanding of histology.
 The primary resource for this course is WebMic, a Virtual Microscope and a Companion Manual of Histology Exercises.
 Webmic mimics the use of the microscope in learning histology.
 Emphasis will be placed on guided self-directed learning with ample opportunity for interaction with faculty through direct viewing of specimens with microscopes, the use of dual viewing microscopes, and TV microscopy.
-This course, including oral and written examinations, will be managed and administered online via Moodlerooms.
+This course will be graded on participation and performance on oral and practical examinations.